Western Animation: Back to the Future aka: Back To The Future The Animated Series

 An Animated Adaptation of the successful Back to the Future films, that ran for 2 seasons of 13 episodes each in 1991 and 1992.The series followed on from where the films left off.
 Doc Brown and his family (wife Clara, originally from the 1880s, and their sons Jules and Verne) have moved back to 20th Century Hill Valley, settling down in 1991.
 In addition to their flying, time-traveling steam engine, Doc has built a new DeLorean, and together with his friends Marty McFly and Jennifer Parker, Doc and his family Time Travel backwards and forwards through time in search of adventure, usually meeting up with ancestors or descendants of both Marty and the films' villain, Biff Tannen.

 In "Roman Holiday", while visiting Rome, Marty was challenged by Biff's Roman ancestor Bifficus to a race.
 Marty does refuse at first, but takes up the challenge when Bifficus calls him a chicken.
-The problem with this is that Marty was supposed to have learned his lesson about using common sense after his showdown with Mad Dog Tannen in the third BTTF film.
+The problem with this is that Marty was supposed to have learned a vaulable lesson about common sense after his showdown with Mad Dog Tannen in the third BTTF film.

 Go count the number of episodes where Jules and Verne disagree with each other and have to learn to get along again.
 We'll wait.